DevSwanson/create-honeypot-token/README.md

 Dxmint is a token minter / token maker.
 Users can easily create their own token within seconds for whatever they want to use it for.
 Suppose you want to make a token with your name, you can make it under few seconds.

 There are currently 4 types of Tokens you can create with DxMint: Standard Token, Burn Token, Fee Token, Dividend Token.
-(Small fees will be charged for creating token in DxMint)
+[Small fees (mostly between $0.2-$15, vary from different blockchain networks) will be charged for creating token in DxMint]

 Create Token on DxMint now: https://dx.app/dxmint?ref=cyotoken